 Chronic Resistance Stage:

-All of the nutrients involved in the alarm and resistance stages are now subject to long-term demands that result in nutrient imbalances.
-These imbalances apply to all essential nutrients – minerals, vitamins, amino acids, and fatty acids.
+All of the nutrients involved in the alarm and resistance stages are now subject to long-term demands that result in additional nutrient imbalances.
+These imbalances apply to all essential nutrients that includes minerals, vitamins, amino acids, and fatty acids.

 The longer you remain in the chronic resistance stage the more amplified nutrient excesses and deficiencies become due to the complex synergistic/antagonistic interrelationships, both direct and indirect, that exist between all essential nutrients.

-The chronic resistance stage further compromises your immune systems, depletes your energy, interrupts your digestive system, and increases your venerability toward degenerative diseases such as obesity, diabetes, depression, cancer, chronic fatigue, and so on.
+The chronic resistance stage further compromises your immune systems, depletes your energy, interrupts your digestive system, and increases your vulnerability toward degenerative diseases such as obesity, diabetes, depression, cancer, chronic fatigue, and so on.
+See references below.
 Read more: Chronic Resistance Stage of Stress.